 - Participants of the Bike Rally must adhere to the medical advice and instructions provided by the Wellness Crew during the ride.

-- Participants must NOT be under the influence of illegal drugs or alcohol while riding, driving or performing Crew duties.
+- Participants must NOT be under the influence of illegal drugs, alcohol or cannabis while riding, driving or performing Crew duties.

 - Toronto People With AIDS Foundation and Bike Rally staff, Crew Members, Steering Committee, Team Leaders and Co-chairs are restricted from facilitating/coordinating the direct supply, sale or distribution of alcoholic beverages to any person during the Bike Rally event or training rides.